 For homeowners and property stakeholders, it’s important to estimate when the roof might give out and need to be replaced.
 Unfortunately, flat roof life expectancy is more complicated than pitched roof life expectancy.
 The type of flat roof you have, your climate, the quality of the installation, and how much maintenance it gets will all play into how long your flat roof will last.
 While you could get 20 years from a flat roof, others might last less than a decade.

-If you have a TPO roof, the good news is, it should last a long time.
 TPO is a relatively new type of roofing, designed to hold up in a wide range of climates, including the intense California sun.
+TPO roofing is also relatively inexpensive to install, versus other options.
 You can expect a properly installed TPO roof to last 20 years with regular maintenance.
-Getting that expert installation is the trick.
+But getting that expert installation is the trick.
 Not all roofing companies have enough experience with this new roofing type.
 Poorly installed TPO roofs have been known to fail even before a decade is up.

 We use Metacrylics and GenFlex TPO roofing membranes and are very experienced, installing them to the highest standards.
 These roofs resist the environmental challenges that break down other flat roofs in California, including high temperatures, salt spray, high winds, earthquakes and other weather conditions.
 As a result, they have a long life expectancy.